Palazzo Falier (Palazzo Falier Canossa), Venice

 History

-Origins and the Falier Family
+Association with the Falier Family (14th–19th Centuries)

 Architectural Features